 1. The House of Emigrants

 What this scene tells us is that just like many other Europeans, a lot of Swedish people left their home country for a new start in America throughout the 19th and early 20th century.
-As I learnt on my visit in July, most of these Swedish emigrants came from Småland in the South-East of the country.
-This was mainly because the land here was very rich in stones and therefore difficult to farm.
+As I learnt on my visit in July, a lot of these Swedish emigrants came from Småland in the South-East of the country.
+This was mainly because the land here was very rocky and therefore difficult to farm.

 At the House of Emigrants in Växjö, I learnt a lot of interesting facts about the Swedish emigrants.
 For example :